KarnbirKhera/CUDA-Vector-Addition/README.md

 Because the orginial kernel was memory bound, the extra instructions and register pressure simply added overhead resulting in a 1-3% decrease in memory throughput.
 Grid stride is still a very effective technique that allows the kernel to scale, but not effective in raw performance for a memory bound kernel.

 <h2>Vectorization</h2>
-Vectorization (float4) reduces the memory instructions to the DRAM by having a single thread call for 4 floats at once, rather in the naive where a thread calls for a single float utilizing only 4 bytes out of 32 bytes provided by the request.
-Float4 vectorization allows perfect utilization of this minimum 32 byte memory transaction from the DRAMs 32 byte sectors.
+Vectorization (float4) reduces the memory instructions to the DRAM by having a single thread call for 4 floats at once, rather in the naive where a thread calls for a single float.

-> <p align="center">A note from future self</p>
-> My prior vectorization explanation makes it sound like the naive is uncoalesced, but on a warp scale where instructions are issued, the naive coalesces to 128 bytes whereas the vectorized coalesces to 512 bytes.
-<br><br>

-Although vectorization is more efficient when it comes to memory instructions, it does not tackle the memory bound nature of the kernel.
+Although Vectorization is more efficient when it comes to memory instructions, it does not tackle the memory bound nature of the kernel.
 The kernel does perform at a similar level as the naive likely because the only additional instructional overhead is in the tail end of the kernel.

-<h2>Instructional Level Parallelism</h2>
+<h2>Instruction Level Parallelism</h2>
-Instructional Level Parallelism allows for latency hiding by issuing multiple independent memory transactions at the same time.
+Instruction Level Parallelism allows for latency hiding by issuing multiple independent memory transactions at the same time.
 This allows the arithmetic operations to take place while the memory from the DRAM is already traveling to the thread for the next arithmetic operation.<br><br>

 While ILP provides latency hiding, it does not tackle the memory bound nature of the kernel.
 The kernel performs slightly worse than the naive likely due to the increased instructional overhead.<br><br>